GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/pendulum-running-example/readme.md

 # Stabilizing a pendulum to unstable equilibrium
-This folder contains all the necessary code required to replicate the results of the running pendulum example of the manuscript.
+This folder contains all the necessary code required to replicate the results of the running pendulum example of the manuscript ([see this link](https://arxiv.org/abs/2306.13928) for the preprint).

 ### Contents
 The following files are contained in this folder,